internetWei/LLDynamicLaunchScreen/README.md

 - Powerful, supports dynamic modification/repair of any startup diagram.
 - Support to obtain any local startup graph object.
 - Compatible with models below iOS13.
+- Automatically repair the startup map showing black or abnormal problems.

 Demo
 ==============